danger/kotlin/docs/usage/gitlab.html.md

 }
 ```

-The DSL is expansive, you can see all the details inside the [Danger Swift Reference][ref]
+The DSL is expansive, you can see all the details inside the [Danger Kotlin Reference][ref]